🇦🇺 Australia

 Equipment Hire Manager Visa Pathway Australia

-Equipment Hire Managers can migrate to Australia via employer sponsorship on the 482 TSS visa (temporary, 4 years) or 186 ENS visa (permanent).
-Both require VETASSESS skills assessment and employer nomination.
-Regional demand is particularly strong in resource and construction sectors.
+Equipment Hire Managers can migrate to Australia via two sponsored pathways: the Temporary Skill Shortage 482 visa (temporary) or Employer Nomination Scheme 186 (permanent).
+Both require VETASSESS skills assessment and employer sponsorship.

 Key Facts